hackclub/hackpad/hackpads/GhostPad/README.md

 ## Features

-- Uses a 7 key layout - 2 rows of 3 keys and one key at the bottom for super
+- Uses a 16 key layout - 4 rows of 4 keys and one and a screen
 - Firmware is written in python and uses the qmk library
 - Is optimized for MacOS and Coding in mind

 ## BOM
 - 1x Xiao ESP32C3
-- Cherry MX Reds keyswitches X7
+- Cherry MX Reds keyswitches X16
+- Cherry MX Red Keycaps x16
+- SSD1306 0.96inch
-- 3D Printed Case
+ oled screen- 3D Printed Case

 ## Fusion Design